redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 to load the routing file before, specify a value lower than zero.

 ### A practical example
-For example, AlphaLemon CMS uses assetic to manage its assets, so the user who want to use that bundle should add the following configuration to the config.yml file of his application:
+For example, RedKiteLabs CMS uses assetic to manage its assets, so the user who want to use that bundle should add the following configuration to the config.yml file of his application:

     app/config/config.yml

     assetic:
-    bundles: [AlphaLemonCmsBundle]
+    bundles: [RedKiteLabsCmsBundle]
     filters:
         cssrewrite: ~
         yui_css: